astropy/pyregion/doc/users/overview.rst

 .. plot:: figures/test_region_drawing.py

-The (optional) second argument of as_mpl_artists is a function that takes the shape object as an argument and returns a dictionary object that will be used as a keyword arguments (e.g., colors and line width) for creating the mpl artists.
+The (optional) argument of the *get_mpl_patches_texts* method is a callable object that takes the shape object as an argument and returns a dictionary object that will be used as a keyword arguments (e.g., colors and line width) for creating the mpl artists.
 By default, it uses pyregion.mpl_helper.properties_func_default, which try to respect the ds9 attributes.
-However, the colors (and other attributes) of complex shapes may not be correctly handled as shown in above example.
-It is recommended that you manually adjust the associated attributes of patches.
+However, the colors (and other attributes) of some complex shapes are not correctly handled as shown in above example, and you need to manually adjust the associated attributes of patches.

 .. plot:: figures/test_region_drawing2.py